-- Instructional coordinator: Instructional coordinators develop curricula for schools and create teaching standards for educators.
-They work directly with teachers and administrators to develop course materials (for both P-12 students and adult learners) and analyze their effectiveness.
+- Instructional Coordinator: Instructional coordinators develop curricula for schools and create teaching standards for educators.
+They work directly with teachers and administrators to develop course materials — for both P-12 students and adult learners — and analyze their effectiveness.

 |Position||Median Annual Salary||Projected Growth Rate|

-|Director of assessment||$71,739||$62,182||$70,826||$97,591|
+|Director of Assessment||$64,000||$72,000||$80,000||$93,000|

-|Director of instruction||$62,029||$55,338||$64,510||$83,718|
+|Director of Instruction||$56,000||$65,000||$69,000||$78,000|

 Financing Your Online Doctorate in Curriculum and Instruction Program

-Approximately two-thirds of today’s college students rely on loans to fund their education, but there are plenty of overlooked financing options you can use to reduce your overall student debt.
+Approximately two-thirds of today’s college students rely on loans to fund their education, but plenty of overlooked financing options can reduce your overall student debt.

-Completing the Free Application for Federal Student Aid (FAFSA) is a crucial first step for any student with financial needs.
-Our FAFSA guide features a step-by-step rundown on the process and answers to several frequently asked questions.
+Completing the FAFSA marks a crucial first step for any student with financial needs.
+Our FAFSA guide features a step-by-step rundown on the process, plus answers to several frequently asked questions.

 Financial aid for online learning is equivalent to what you’ll find for campus-based learning, but that hasn’t always been the case.
-Learn about the changes that have taken place, as well as the different funding opportunities available to online students.
+Learn about recent changes, along with the different funding opportunities available to online students.

-Online college programs can be a flexible, affordable option for single parents who are interested in earning a degree and securing their family’s financial future.
+Online college programs make for flexible, affordables option for single parents who want to earn their degree and secure their family’s financial future.
 We’ve compiled a list of scholarships, grants, and other financial aid options geared toward single moms and dads.

-Millions of dollars in free money is available to U.S. military personnel, but much of it goes unused.
+Millions of dollars in free money is available to U.S. military personnel, much of which goes unused.
 Learn more about grants, scholarships, and other financial aid opportunities available to veterans, active-duty service members, and reservists.